tphinkle/tphinkle.github.io/_posts/2015-12-27-MNIST-Digit-Recognizer.md

 Here are the results of the algorithm:

 By the way, the above approach was the simplest application of DTW.
 Other flavors of DTW exist including Derivative DTW (DDTW) and Weighted DTW (WDTW).
-If you're interested in learning more about DTW, I suggest visiting (http://www.cs.ucr.edu/~eamonn/)[Keough's page], who has done a lot of work on refining the method.
-In particular, I found (https://www.cs.rutgers.edu/~mlittman/courses/lightai03/DDTW-2001.pdf)[this paper] helpful.
+If you're interested in learning more about DTW, I suggest visiting [Keough's page](http://www.cs.ucr.edu/~eamonn/), who has done a lot of work on refining the method.
+In particular, I found [this paper](https://www.cs.rutgers.edu/~mlittman/courses/lightai03/DDTW-2001.pdf) helpful.